malorgith/clogger/README.md

 or no notice until the first major release.**

 # Known Issues
-* Does not support multiple handlers of the same type
 * Does not support modifying the format of the log output

 # Using the library